Speleology: Speleothems

-A speleothem is a geological formation by mineral deposits that accumulate over time in natural caves.
+A speleothem is a geological formation formed by mineral deposits that accumulate over time in natural caves.
 Speleothems most commonly form in calcareous caves due to carbonate dissolution reactions.
 They can take a variety of forms, depending on their depositional history and environment.
 Their chemical composition, gradual growth, and preservation in caves make them useful paleoclimatic proxies.

 Biochemistry

-Caves have an absence of stable temperature, high relative humidity, low rates of evaporation and limited supply of organic material, which help in creating an environment which is highly favorable for the growth of microbes.
+Caves have an absence of stable temperature, high relative humidity, low rates of evaporation and a limited supply of organic material, which help in creating an environment which is highly favorable for the growth of microbes.
 Microbial assemblages in caves include archaea, bacteria, fungi and other micro-eukaryotes, these highly adapted microbial communities represent the living-backbone of cave ecosystems and play a key role in shaping structures and sustaining trophic networks.

 Cave cartography

 The creation of an accurate, detailed map is one of the most common technical activities undertaken within a cave.
 Cave maps, called surveys, can be used to compare caves to each other by length, depth and volume, may reveal clues on speleogenesis, provide a spatial reference for further scientific study, and assist visitors with route-finding.